-This service is for women aged 40 years or older without breast symptoms.
+This service is targeted for women aged 50 years and over and is for women without breast symptoms.
 Women with breast symptoms will be asked to visit their Doctor.
 All Women who are eligible can choose to have a mammogram every two years to help detect breast cancer early.
-Finding cancer early is the key to survival, reducing the impact of treament and getting you back to your busy life
+Finding cancer early is the key to survival, reducing the impact of treatment and getting you back to your busy life.

 Please call 13 20 50 to make an appointment for this service.
 Group bookings also available and can be made anytime.

 Australian women have a 1 in 9 risk of developing breast cancer in their lifetime.

 Screening mammograms are performed for the purpose of detecting breast cancer at an early stage.